Qatar–Sudan relations

-Qatar – Sudan relations are the bilateral relations between the State of Qatar and the Republic of the Sudan.
+Qatar–Sudan relations are the bilateral relations between the State of Qatar and the Republic of the Sudan.
 Relations were first established in 1972, when Qatar inaugurated its embassy in Sudan's capital city, Khartoum.
+Both countries are members of the Organisation of Islamic Cooperation and Non-Aligned Movement.

-Diplomatic representation
+Diplomatic missions

 Qatar maintains an embassy on Doha Street, located in the El Manshiya Area of Sudan's capital city Khartoum, while Sudan has an embassy in the Diplomatic Area of Doha, Qatar.

-Diplomatic visits
+State visits

 Sudanese president Omar al-Bashir paid an official visit to Qatar in October 2017 to discuss ways in which to further develop bilateral ties.

-Diplomatic cooperation

-Political
+History

 In 2009, Qatar, with the help of Libya, hosted and mediated discussions between Sudan and Chad, who were at odds over allegations of their respective governments providing support to opposition groups within each other's countries since 2005.

 A peace agreement between the Sudanese government and the Liberation and Justice Movement, a Darfur-based rebel group, was mediated by Qatar in 2011.
 The deal stipulated financial aid from Qatar and several other donors.
 Another peace agreement was concluded with the help of Qatar in 2013, between Sudan's government and the Justice and Equality Movement.

-2017–18 Qatar diplomatic crisis
+Qatar diplomatic crisis

 On 5 June 2017, a number of states led by Saudi Arabia cut ties with and imposed a boycott on Qatar.
 Despite being largely dependent on financial support from the countries which spearheaded the boycott, Sudan declined to align itself with the Saudi-led bloc, as Qatar was also a major financier and political supporter of Sudan.
 On the same day that the row erupted, the Sudanese government relayed its concerns about the developing crisis and volunteered to mediate discussions between all parties.
-With one of the core reasons for the boycott being Qatar's ties to Islamist groups such as the Muslim Brotherhood, Sudan, who has a history of expressing support for similar groups, had internal pressure from Islamist politicians to side with Qatar.
-This was exemplified by the Popular Congress Party's secretary general Ali al-Haj Mohamed, who condemned the Saudi bloc's publishing of a list of alleged terrorists with ties to Qatar, many of whom were connected to the Muslim Brotherhood.